How can I help someone?

 Too often, we receive calls from relatives stating they just found out about their child’s substance use problem.
 We also discovered that in most cases, the parents have no clue what actions to take, never having dealt with this before.
 There is a sense of fear, worry, concern, and sometimes, a feeling of failure as a parent.

 But there are so many different reasons a person will suffer from substance use disorder.
 Parents have very little to do with it unless genetic predisposition is present.
-What ever the reason, any negative emotion are far from constructive.
+Whatever the reason, any negative emotions are far from constructive in this matter.

 The First Step